 Strain the oil into a clean jar.
 When it has cooled to room temperature, cover and refrigerate.

-Recipe courtesy Johanne Killeen and George Germon, Cucina Simpatica: Robust Trattoria Cooking From Al Forno, Harper Collins, 1991
+Recipe courtesy of Johanne Killeen and George Germon, Cucina Simpatica: Robust Trattoria Cooking From Al Forno, Harper Collins, 1991